 tilde.town was founded by and is primarily run by ~vilmibm.

-tilde.town was initially founded for folks who could not get an account on tilde.club. tilde.town expands on the mission of tilde.club--to provide a shared computer for socializing and making things on--with a more expansive and radical vision.
+tilde.town was initially founded on October 11th, 2014 for folks who could not get an account on tilde.club. tilde.town expands on the mission of tilde.club--to provide a shared computer for socializing and making things on--with a more expansive and radical vision.

 sure!
 SSH stands for Secure Shell and is the tool users use to connect to and interact with tilde.town.
 It is a command line tool.

 check out this SSH How To for information on how to get started with your OS.

 if you want live help, you can get help via one of these means: